 Most food-like fragrances (i.e. butter, coffee, chocolate) or fruity scents (i.e. apple, blackberry, cucumber, mango) are synthesized fragrance oils.
 Soap scented as real florals, such as jasmine, lilac, or rose are usually made with fragrance oils as essential oils from these flowers are either impossible or extremely expensive to produce.

 Dyes, which must be approved by the FDA before being used in soaps or cosmetics, pigments and mica are often used to change the color of soap.
 In fact, any ingredient used in a soap or cosmetic for the purpose of changing the color must be on the list of FDA approved colorants, and must be approved for the specific use.
 For example, some colorants are not approved for use on lips, others are not approved for use in eye products.

 In addition to color additives, some specialty ingredients may cause the color of the soap to change.
 For example, adding french green clay to a soap will cause it to have a green color, cinnamon will turn the soap brown and paprika will turn it orange.
 These ingredients are not used specifically to change the color of the soap, but for other properties they bring to the finished product (although the color change is something that a soapmaker must keep in mind when formulating a specific type of soap).

 True soaps, made from oil, lye and water, don't generally require preservatives.
 You will rarely find preservatives added to handcrafted soap.
+Some liquid soaps, which have a high proportion of water may require preservatives.
 Ready-made soap bases may contain or require preservatives.

 Ready-Made Soap Bases